FrankBeatrice/modern-owl/terms-conditions.md

         - US shipping will take between 3 to 5 business days.
         - International shipping will take between 5 and 10 business days.
         - Mars shipping will be automatically redirected to Elon Musk’s Twitter account.
-  - section: How do refunds and returns work?
+  - question: How do refunds and returns work?
     answer: >-
       It happens.
 Even the most beautiful of plants will disappoint *someone*.
       Again, tell it like it is: